ooboqoo/koa-mongo/doc/index.md

 Fetching static resources served from the folder _doc_ and _views_ does not require any authorization.

-You can find the full API list with the path http://localhost:3300/api.
+You can find the full API list with the path: http://localhost:3300/api.